Addresses in South Korea: Older land-lot number addressing system

 The older land-lot addressing system, which is based directly on the Japanese addressing system, was adopted by Korea under Japanese rule (1910-1945).
 The new system replacing it was introduced on July 29, 2011, and the land-lot system was officially decommissioned on December 31, 2013.

 In the old system, a typical building in South Korea was described by the administrative divisions in which it lies.
-If the address was written in Korean, the largest division was be written first, followed by the smaller divisions, and finally the building and the recipient.
+If the address was written in Korean, the largest division was written first, followed by the smaller divisions, and finally the building and the recipient.
 If the recipient was in a multi-unit building, the floor and apartment or suite number may follow.

 A typical building in Seoul, for example, belonged to Seoul, a particular ward (gu, 구, 區), and a neighborhood (dong, 동, 洞) within that ward.
 (Neighborhood names that include numbers, such as Seocho 2-dong in the example below, indicate that the neighborhood was once part of a larger neighborhood that was divided for administrative purposes, possibly because the original neighborhood's population grew too large for a single neighborhood.)
 Each neighborhood was divided into city blocks (beonji, 번지, 番地), which ranged from several dozen to several thousand per neighborhood.
 The building itself was given a building number (ho, 호, 戶) within the city block.
 (Usually, the words "번지" and "호" are not included in the written address; instead, only their numbers, separated by a hyphen, are written.)
 As in Japan, these building numbers were assigned by order of construction and did not increment in a logical sequence, causing confusion.

 If the building had a name, then the city block and building numbers were in some cases omitted, or the name may have followed these numbers.
 After the building name or number, the floor (cheung, 층, 層) may have been written, followed by the apartment or suite number (ho, 호, 號) and, finally, the recipient.

 Below is a fictitious example of a land-lot style address in Seoul.
 Note that the neighborhood, Seocho 2-dong, includes a number and was probably split from Seocho-dong.
 Also, the words "번지" and "호" are omitted, and only their numbers are written, separated by a hyphen.
 There is no line convention for addresses written in Korean, and the entire address may be written in one line on the envelope.